Yikes2000/prettier-plugin-merge-extras/README.md

     .done();
 ```

-(Indentation is still handled by Prettier.)
+(Indentation is handled by Prettier.)

 Otherwise Prettier formats method chain in one of two styles: